bramtayl/Justly/README.md

   - "Into start" to insert a row into the start of the table.
 - "Delete cells" to delete cell contents.
 - "Remove rows" to remove selected rows.
-- "Rekey mode" to turn rekey mode on or off.
-When rekey mode is off, editing the interval of a chord only changes that cell.
-When rekey mode is on, when you edit the interval of a chord, for each chord before the next key change, the interval of each pitched note will change such that its pitch remains the same.
-Moreover, the interval of the next key change will shift such that the new key remains the same.

 ### View Menu